overbaard/overbaard/docs/user-guide.md

 <img src="assets/images/user-guide/board-rankview-kanban-no-context.png" width="500px"/>

-We can see that `FEAT-1` is higher ranked than `FEAT-2` which in turn has a higher rank than `FEAT-5`.
-But we don't know how highly ranked `FEAT-3` or `FEAT-4` are compared to `FEAT-1`, `FEAT-2` or `FEAT-3`.
+We can see that `DEMO-36` is higher ranked than `DEMO-37` which in turn has a higher rank than `DEMO-38`.
+But we don't know how highly ranked these are compared to the issues in the other columns (for example is `DEMO-38` really ranked higher than `DEMO-62` and `DEMO-44`).
 To find this out, we can switch to the Rank view:

 <img src="assets/images/user-guide/board-rankview.png" width="500px"/>

-Note that although we have not covered this yet, I have changed the 'Issue details' setting so that we see more issues.
+Note that although we have not covered this yet, I have changed the 'Issue details' setting so that we see more issues, and also used a filter to pick out the issues from the previous screenshot.

 This view shows all the issues in global rank order, along with how far each has moved through the workflow states.
-From this we can tell that the `FEAT-4` has a low rank, but has moved further through the process than the higher ranked issues.
-Also, `FEAT-5` is in a later state than the higher ranked `FEAT-3`.
-Heads will roll at the next standup meeting!
+From this we can tell that the `DEMO-36` really has a higher rank than both `DEMO-62` and `DEMO-44`, and as expected is further along in the process.
+All is good!

 #### 2.3.1.2 Swimlane view
 Back in the Kanban view, we can select to display the board using swimlanes.
 Here I have chosen to display it using